erwindouna/p1ngry-addon/p1nrgy/README.md

 | DSMR 4.2         | 115200   | 8N1                                        |
 | DSMR 5.0 / 5.0.2 | 115200   | 8N1                                        |

+## Usage

+Once the add-on is installed and configured, start it from the Home Assistant Supervisor panel.
+The add-on will connect to the DSMR smart meter and begin publishing energy consumption data to the configured MQTT broker. p1nrgy will pubish on the topic: `p1nrgy/data`.
+For here, you can as you please.

+## Future plans

+Once the basics are stable, the plan is to make an integration that can automatically set up the MQTT sensors in Home Assistant based on the data published by p1nrgy.

 ### Troubleshooting

 Upon starting the add-on, you can check the logs to see if it successfully connects to the DSMR smart meter and MQTT broker.
 The logging will provide details if one of them failed.